Is your retirement account acting like a YoYo?

 Gain or Retain!

 A dynamic feature found in Fixed Indexed Annuities is the annual Guarantee Reset.
-This means that each year, whatever gain you have enjoyed by the anniversary of the annuity is now fully locked in and becomes part of the guaranteed portion of your account.
-Assuming a deposit of $100,000 grows to $104,000 at the end of the first year that is now your guaranteed minimum.
+Each year, whatever gain you have enjoyed by the anniversary of the annuity is now fully locked in and becomes part of the guaranteed portion of your account.
+Assuming a deposit of $100,000 grows to $104,000 at the end of the first year, that is now your guaranteed minimum.
 Your funds can never be less than the annual reset guarantee.

 Gain or Retain!